 The Commonwealth Court ruled against the abortion industry in the Allegheny Reproductive v.
 Pennsylvania case on March 26, 2021.
 But the abortion industry appealed to the PA Supreme Court, and court watchers believe it’s likely that our state’s high court will not only strike down the statutory law regarding Medicaid abortion funding, but also “find” a right to an abortion in our state constitution.
 This right—a right to abortion during all nine months of pregnancy—would make Roe v.
 Wade pale in comparison.
 Even if Roe v.
 Wade gets overturned at the national level, women’s health and preborn life would be less protected in Pennsylvania, and abortion would be paid for with your taxpayer money.

-Without the amendment, the likelihood is that PA Supreme Court rulings would force state taxpayer funding of abortions, strike down parental consent and 24 hour waiting period requirements, end health and safety regulations to protect women at abortion clinics, and worse.
+If the Abortion Industry gets their way, the PA Supreme Court rulings would force state taxpayer funding of abortions, strike down parental consent and 24 hour waiting period requirements, end health and safety regulations to protect women at abortion clinics, and worse.
 And any future legislation to protect women and babies would be found unconstitutional.
 Pennsylvania would join a list of states where lawsuits have already resulted in those state supreme courts “finding” a right to abortion in their constitutions, thereby striking down pro-life laws just like ours.

 Lessons from Alaska